 Overall, there is an emerging good practice approach to institute a cash transfer program with strong legal foundations, inclusiveness, responsiveness, that provides intended impacts with minimum cost and has a clear theory of change.
 These good practices can help to see how an existing cash transfer program in a given country can be improved institutionally.

-There is a global consensus that stronger legal foundations for social assistance cash transfer are ways to ensure accessibility, inclusion, non-discrimination, dignity, gender-sensitivity, privacy protection, transparency and accountability in the implementation of policy.
+There is a global consensus that strong legal foundations for social assistance cash transfer are ways to ensure predictability, accessibility, inclusion, non-discrimination, dignity, gender-sensitivity, privacy protection, transparency and accountability in the implementation of policy.
 There is a crucial impact on applying those principles to lower stigma and to influence social cohesion, and greater attention to beneficiaries’ rights has started to influence the design of cash transfers (Cecchini et al 2015, Leisering 2019, Roelen 2020).

 Institutional framework for cash transfers is increasingly “mainstreamed” into governments’ policy making.
 Many existing programs are imbedded in the national legislations or are part of social protection strategies.
 Coordination of programs across agencies and ministries is posing challenges, but there is an increasing know-how on how to do it effectively (Lindert et al 2020, Lavers ed 2022).
 Financing of cash transfers is also increasingly a function of national governments and medium-term expenditure framework helps to make them more predictable.

-An important policy and design decision concerns the way to reach the population they are intended to serve and the conditions under which the assistance will be provided.
+An important policy and design decision concerns the who the program is intended to serve and the conditions under which the assistance will be provided.
 The choices can be grouped into: (1) Means tested Cash Transfer; (2) Means tested Cash+ programs; (3) Categorical Unconditional Cash Transfer; (4) Categorical Cash+ Transfer (5) Universal Cash Transfer.
 This simplified typology is used in the literature (Coady et al. 2021, Schüring 2021).

 Across countries there is a prevalence of categorically targeted cash transfers without supporting services or conditions, but Cash+ model is a growing trend worldwide (Roelen et al 2017, Banerjee et al 2018, Andrews et al. 2021).
 These interventions are argued to be more effective than cash alone because the “plus” component specifically targets factors that are necessary for cash transfers to have an impact.
 However, there is no unique” silver bullet” and each country and context will require specific tailored solution on the best choice of transfer type to respond to needs within existing capacity constraints.

-It is an open question – each time to be considered against specific country context - to what extent SA-CT should be targeted or aim at universal provision.
-It is important to distinguish between universal coverage of the social protection system as a whole (all individuals in the system, benefiting from it when they need it) and universal provision of a specific program.
-The former is an established consensus (ILO-World Bank), the latter – is rather a unique case of a few universal programs (Gentilini et al 2019).
+It is an open question – each time to be considered against specific country context - to what extent SA-CT should be poverty-targeted or aim at categorical provision.
+It is important to distinguish between universal coverage of the social protection system as a whole (all individuals in the system are protected, benefiting from it when they need it) and universal provision of a specific program.
+The former is an established consensus (Universal Declaration of Human Rights, Social Protection Floors Recommendation (No. 202), 2030 Agenda for sustainable development, USP2030, ILO-World Bank), the latter – is rather a unique case of a few universal programs (Gentilini et al 2019).
 Some programs combine universality with selectivity, recognizing that the most disadvantaged need more, not equal, support.
 But this is rather an exceptional case, and most studies put forth the notion of universal coverage by the system with differentiated benefits to leave no one behind while providing support according to the needs (examples include UNICEF–ODI 2020 and Coady and Le 2020).
 The balance between targeted and universal or quasi-universal programs varies depending on the development of the system of social protection programs, degree of poverty and inequality, sources and magnitudes of vulnerabilities and risks, budget revenues and spending priorities (Schüring 2021).